GuardianLabs/guardian-keyper/README.md

 ```sh
 flutter pub get
 ```
-If there are no errors, you can build the project with the following command:
+If there are no issues, you can build the project with the following command:
 ```sh
 flutter build apk --debug
 ```